jundalisay/spblist/content/en/superphysics/principles/chapter-07b.md

 - The distance from House A to House B can be denoted in meters, yards, feet, etc.
 - An idea can be important to some, but not important to others.

-We say that such measurements are subjective and are more qualitative instead of quantitative.
+We say that such measurements are subjective and heterogenous and thus are more qualitative instead of quantitative or homogenous.

+{{< q a="Sarkar" c="Idea and Ideology, Chapter 3" >}}
+Hence, tanmátras [quantum-perceptions] are the waves produced by the objects as a result of reflection of the subtler bhúta [element or factor] on the cruder ones.
+Quantum-perceptions in the mathematical sense are **heterogeneous**, not homogeneous
+{{< /q >}}

 We can say that:
 - Materiality and Electromagnetism focus on quantitative particles
 - Space, time, and feelings focus on qualitative waves